Roll over photos for details of energy recycling projects.

 Eastman Kodak Company and RED finalize deal to transition Eastman Business Park utilities — Eastman Kodak Company and RED announced the closing of their deal to transition Kodak's utility infrastructure at Eastman Business Park (EBP) to RED.
 The utilities at EBP, one of the nation's largest industrial complexes, provides electricity, steam, chilled water, compressed air, industrial water, sewer services, nitrogen, natural gas and potable water to the Park's owners and tenants.
 RED-Rochester plans to make significant investments over the next five years in a variety of energy efficiency projects and to convert the plant from coal to natural gas.
 Eastman Business Park will serve as a model for how industrial facilities across the country can meet new environmental standards.
 Read more.

-Job openings — RED is searching for a Senior Vice President, Operations along with top-notch professionals for our new Rochester, NY facility — Project Manager and New Business Development Manager .
+Job openings — RED is searching for top-notch professionals for our new Rochester, NY facility — Project Manager and New Business Development Manager.
 Read more.

 Learn more about clean energy investment and MLPs — RED recently joined Pew, Barclays Capital, and First Solar for a webinar on clean energy investment and master limited partnerships (MLP).
 MLPs have helped traditional energy industries access vast pools of capital at low cost, supporting a boom in domestic production.
 As Congress considers tax reform options, bipartisan legislation in both the House and Senate would allow clean energy companies to use these partnerships as a critical tool to grow their business.
 Read more.